-6 According to the type and scope of the step control carried out by Institut Kirchhoff Berlin on behalf of the Milchindustrie-Verband in 2017, a linear concentration from the raw milk can be assumed with a high degree of probability.
-No process-related input could be detected in the samples examined.
+10 Based on the type and scope of the stage control carried out by Institut Kirchhoff Berlin on behalf of the Milchindustrie-Verband in 2017, a linear concentration from the raw milk can be assumed with a high degree of probability.
+No process-related contamination was detected in the samples tested.